Landlord Info

 There are two ways to apply:

-1. Visit the MCDA to pick up a pre-application, located at 601 South Cedar Ave., Marshfield, WI 54449, during normal office hours.
+1. Visit MCDA to pick up a pre-application, located at 601 South Cedar Ave., Marshfield, WI 54449, during normal office hours.

-Once the pre-application has been completed, it must be hand delivered to the address listed above.
+Once the pre-application has been completed, it must be hand-delivered to the address listed above.

 Be sure to include these original documents with the pre-application: Social Security Cards, birth certificates, and photo IDs for all adult household members.